Bachelor’s – Global Health

 The program emphasizes internship experience at the community, national, and international levels:

-- During the spring of their senior year, Global Health students complete an internship in a global health or international organization in the Washington area.
+- Either during the fall (if students elect to stay on campus during their senior year) or spring of their senior year (for those students who spend the fall abroad), Global Health students complete an internship in a global health or international organization in the Washington area.

 Accelerated Master’s Track